Spanish singer-songwriter Camilo Sesto dies at 72

 In 1975 he starred in the Spanish version of Andrew Lloyd Webber’s musical “Jesus Christ Superstar.”

-Spain’s caretaker Prime Minister Pedro Sánchez wrote on Twitter that “Spain and all of Latin America mourn the loss of Camilo Sesto.
+Spain’s caretaker prime minister, Pedro Sánchez, tweeted that “Spain and all of Latin America mourn the loss of Camilo Sesto.
 His melodies will always be part of our memory.”